FlowFuse/website/src/blog/2024/06/filtering-mapping-sorting-reducing-with-node-red.md

 While it may seem simple to you, it will require sufficient JavaScript knowledge for all other members involved in your project.
 Most Node-RED users are creative innovators who prefer developing quick and easy solutions and do not want to spend time learning programming languages.

-## Using Low-Code No-Code approach

-Now let's do it with the standard Node-RED low-code approach:

 ## Mapping